-Submitted under the Procedures of the United States Court of Appeals for the Eighth Circuit Employment Dispute Resolution Plan (See attached Review of Decision Procedures)
+Submitted under the Procedures of the Federal Public Defender Organization Employment Dispute Resolution Plan

+SAMPLE FORM

 Name of Requesting Party

 Address

 Phone Number(s)

 Email Address

 Name of Court in Which Presiding Judicial Officer's Decision Was Issued

 , Requesting Party v. , Responding Party

 Request for Review of Decision on Formal Complaint

-Notice is hereby given that, (Requesting Party) in the above named case, hereby requests review by the Judicial Council for the Eighth Circuit from the decision by Judge entered in this matter on theday of, 20
+Notice is hereby given that , (Requesting Party) in the above-named case, hereby requests review by the Judicial Council for the Circuit from the decision by Judge entered in this matter on the day of, 20 - -

-☐ Attached to this request is a copy of the Presiding Judicial Officer's decision.
+□ Attached to this request is a copy of the Presiding Judicial Officer's decision.

 State the reason(s) you contend that the Presiding Judicial Officer's decision was in error (attach additional pages if necessary):

 Submitted this day of, 20

 Signature of Requesting Party

-Signature of Counsel, if any
+Signature of Counsel (if any)

-Approved by the Eighth Circuit Judicial Council on
+Approved by theC Circuit Judicial Council on

-Procedures for REQUEST FOR REVIEW OF DECISION (APPEAL) (Attachment to APPENDIX 4)

-Anyone aggrieved by a final decision of the Presiding Judicial Officer, or by a summary dismissal of a complaint, may petition for review of that decision.
-Such review must be requested in writing to the Judicial Council of the Eighth Circuit no later than 30 days following the day of the final decision of the Presiding Judicial Officer, or the date of the summary dismissal of the complaint.
-The EDR Coordinator will forward a copy of the petition for review to the Employing Office and to any individual(s) alleged to have violated rights under the Plan.
-The review will be conducted by the members of the Judicial Council of the Eighth Circuit, or by a committee appointed from among the members in such manner as the Council may direct.
-The decision of the Council, or of the committee, as the case may be, will be based on the record created by the Presiding Judicial Officer, and the decision reviewed will be affirmed if supported by substantial evidence and the proper application of legal principles.
-The Council or committee, as the case may be, may receive written submissions, hold hearings, or adopt such other detailed procedures as to it may seem proper.
-Review by the Judicial Council, or by a committee, is the final stage of review under this Plan.